yssource/crp/src/patterns/visitor.md

 to extend both data and behavior without modifying the original definitions (i.e., to solve [the expression problem](https://cs.brown.edu/~sk/Publications/Papers/Published/kff-synth-fp-oo/)).
-However, those solutions also make use of dynamic casting, and Rust does not support that form of RTTI.
-Instead, [other approaches to solving the expression problem are more likely to be used in Rust](#varying-data-and-behavior).
+Other approaches, enabled by Rust's traits and generics, are [more likely to be used in Rust](#varying-data-and-behavior).

 ## Use a Rust enum instead